jelaniharris/jelaniharris-web/content/blog/2023-04-04_fixing-econnrefused-error-in-rails-and-nextjs-docker-containers.md

 frontend    |   code: 'ECONNREFUSED',
 ```

-At first I thought i had something misconfigured, on the NextJs side - but this is actually on the Rubyu on Rails side.
+At first I thought i had something misconfigured, on the NextJs side - but this is actually on the Ruby on Rails side.
 I was able to communicate with my api using the web browser directly or with [Postman](https://www.postman.com/) so I knew it had to be NextJs.

 After some research, trial, and error I finally got my NextJs app talking to my rails api.
 Here's how I did it: